BBC Studios Modern Slavery Statement 2018/19

-- If suppliers or their factories do not meaningfully engage with our programme or attempt to hide issues of concern then we will no longer be able to work with them.
+- If suppliers or their factories do not meaningfully engage with our programme or if they attempt to hide issues of concern then we will no longer be able to work with them.

-In addition to carrying out our own risk assessments and monitoring, we work with independent labour standards experts to provide advice and guidance.
-We are also members of the ETI and Sedex, multi-stakeholder initiatives that bring together companies to tackle issues such as forced labour and human trafficking.
-See previous statements for more detail on our approach.
+In addition to carrying out our own risk assessments and monitoring, we work with a number of independent labour standards consultancies who provide expert advice and guidance.

-To underpin our policy and programme, our creative approvals system is linked to our ethical database so that final product approvals cannot be given to licensees until their tier one factories have been signed off as meeting at least minimum standards.
+As a fundamental tenet of our Ethical Trading Programme is the assessment of higher risk tier one factories, our creative approvals system is linked to our ethical database so that final product approvals cannot be given to licensees until their factories have been signed off as meeting at least minimum standards.